Chub Cay

+Chub Cay is a private island and is only accessible by being a guest of Chub Cay Resort and Marina.
+Aside from the natural beauty of the island and extensive facilities of the hotel, guests of the resort enjoy year-round deep sea and flats fishing, as well as a variety of watersports activities.

-The main activity and source of income for the residents of Chub Cay are support of activities at the Chub Cay Resort & Marina and sport fishing in the waters near the island.
-The Chub Cay Resort also includes a PADI 5 star diving service.
-Over the past several years the resort has changed management & ownership and is now a vibrant hub for the sport fishing in the region.
-Chub Cay is currently owned by George Bishop.
+The main activity and source of income for the residents of Chub Cay are support of activities at Chub Cay Resort & Marina and sport fishing in the waters near the island.
 In terms of the island itself, the geography of Chub Cay is similar to other islands located nearby in the Berry Islands Chain in that it is coral based.
 The wildlife that inhabits the island is similar to most islands in the Bahamas; prevalent sea life, lizards, iguanas, and other reptiles.
-In addition, there are roosters and peacocks that roam the island.Transportation to Chub Cay includes commercial flights, private flights, and is easily accessible by boat.
+In addition, there are roosters and peacocks that roam the island.
+Transportation to Chub Cay includes commercial flights, private flights, and is easily accessible by boat.